esohkevin/pycmplot/README.md

 bld_candidates = [build, 'BUILD', 'Genome', 'Genome_Build', 'Genome-build']
 ```

+> NB: Upper and lower cases of the candidates are also considered, making each candidate expanded 3 times.

 Since GWAS summary stats files can be very large, to improve speed and memory efficiency, it is
 **highly recommended** to use `-tp, --trim_pval` with a value to exclude variants with p-value above a
 certain threshold, e.g. `0.01 (1e-2)` or `0.001 (1e-3)`.